MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-001-Basic-Setup.md

     |**E-Commerce Operator**|This field is activated, if sales are done through an e-commerce operator.|
     |**ARN No.**|This field captures the Vendor ARN No. only when GST registration number is not available.|

-## To set up GST in Customer Ship to Addresses
+## To set up GST in customer ship to addresses

 1. Choose the ![img](image/search.jpg)icon, enter **Customers** > **Ship to Addresses**, and then choose the related link.